What is Preparatory?

 How will I know if my child is ready to start Preparatory?

 Children commencing Preparatory must be four years old by the end of March in the year they commence Preparatory.
 They must be toilet trained and able to go to the toilet independently.
 They need to be able to communicate clearly.
 There will also be an enrolment process where College staff will spend a short time with your child reading a story to them, asking some simple questions and have a simple conversation.
 It will not be a ‘test’ – just an indicator of their current ability.

 What is the enrolment process?

-- Information packages are available from the College Enrolment Office by calling 88822400 or emailing email@example.com .
-Applications for Enrolment can also be downloaded from the College
+- Information packages are available from the College Enrolment Office by calling 8882 2400 or by requesting a prospectus.
+Applications for Enrolment can be made using our online application form

-- An Information Evening will be held twice a year
+- An Information Evening will be held once a year

 - Students entering our Preparatory School must have turned 4 by the end of March when they are in the Preparatory School.
 All relevant applications for the coming year are considered 6-8 months prior to the start of the school year.
 Please note that Applications should include a copy of the child’s Birth Certificate and Immunisation Record.
 Prior to the start of interviews, you will be sent a Student Enrolment form to complete asking for more information about your

 - Interviews will last about 20 minutes where the child meets with a member of the College Staff and parents meet with the Registrar